Order Processing Example

 - Separated contract package: Contract is in its own package that can be shared

-- Result/Future pattern: Explicit error handling with type-safe errors
+- Result / ResultAsync pattern: Explicit error handling with type-safe errors

 - Order validation